kebaldwi/DNAC-TEMPLATES/TUTORIALS/JsonYamlXml.md

 # JSON

 JSON is a very popular data structure.
 It's human and machine readible and commonly used in many programming languages for passing text data.
-If you are familiar with the Python programming language, you'll find JSON syntax looks very familiar.
+JSON is a common encoding format for REST API operations.
+If you are familiar with the Python programming language--especially Python dictionaries and lists, you'll find JSON syntax looks very familiar.
 JSON formats data as attribute-value pairs and uses curly braces \{\} as an object delimeter.
 Let's explore JSON in more detail.

 ```json